-Nutritious snacks can play an important role in contributing to a healthy diet.
-A healthy snack can keep your energy levels constant between meals and help you meet your daily nutrient needs.
+Nourishing snacks can play and important role, helping maintain energy levels between meals and contributing to daily nutrient needs.
 Often, a small snack between meals can prevent you from getting too hungry which can lead to overeating at your next meal.

 What types of snacks should I be eating?